folio-org/raml-module-builder/README.md

           cql, true,
 ```

-The CQLWrapper can also get an offset and limit
+The CQLWrapper can also get an offset and limit:

 ```java
 new CQLWrapper(cql2pgJson, query).setLimit(new Limit(limit)).setOffset(new Offset(offset));